MISSION STATEMENT

 Averages are converted into letter grades in all major subjects for grades 3 –8.

-Grade F: not passing – 64 and below
+Grade F: Not Passing – 61 and below

 *Student Service Plans may allow for modifications to the grading system.

-Testing Program St. Catherine of Siena Catholic School follows diocesan testing protocol.
+St. Catherine of Siena Catholic School follows diocesan testing protocol:

-The Iowa Test of Basic Skills is taken by students in 1st through 8th grades, which includes the cognitive skills component in 4th and 7th grades
+The Iowa Test of Basic Skills is taken by students in 1st through 8th grades, which includes the cognitive skills component in 4th and 6th grades.

 Academic Requirements